Rapha punts the Core Cargos as a dependable pair of everyday bibs that will work for all types of riding, with the added bonus of pockets.

 They’re super-comfortable in a forgiving way and true all-rounders that offer a great ride, wherever your adventures take you.

-We tested some of the best bib shorts, to suit all budgets and riding styles, that should keep you pedalling in comfort and style this summer.
+We tested a range of bib shorts, to suit all budgets and riding styles, to keep you pedalling in comfort and style this summer.
+Read our buyer’s guide to the best bib shorts for our top picks.

-- Assos MILLE GT Summer Bib Shorts GTS
+- Assos Mille GT Summer Bib Shorts GTS review